FAA vs NTSB: Who Investigates Aviation Accidents in the United States?

 The NTSB: Lead Accident Investigator

 The National Transportation Safety Board (NTSB) is the federal agency responsible for investigating civil aviation accidents in the United States.
-When a major accident occurs, the NTSB assumes control of the investigation and directs the overall investigative process.
+When a significant accident occurs, the NTSB generally assumes control of the investigation and directs the overall investigative process.

-Investigators examine the aircraft wreckage, flight data recorders, cockpit voice recordings, maintenance history, operational procedures, air traffic control communications, and environmental conditions surrounding the accident.
+Investigators may examine the aircraft wreckage, recorded flight information, maintenance history, operational procedures, air traffic control communications, and environmental conditions surrounding the accident.

-The agency’s mission is to determine what happened, why it happened, and how similar accidents can be prevented in the future.
+The agency’s mission is to determine what happened, why it happened, and how similar accidents may be prevented in the future.

 A detailed explanation of this process can be found in How the NTSB Investigates an Aircraft Accident.